- Human Resources

-Use our Volunteer Application (DOCX).
+Use our Volunteer Application (PDF).

 Clallam County government operates with more than 20 departments providing various services to our citizens.
 Each is unique in the service it provides and most can use volunteers.
 Whether you are interested in volunteering in law enforcement, greeting the public, or helping provide office functions, the County can use you if you have regular hours you can spend each week.

 Beyond the skills volunteers possess, one of the things County departments look for in volunteers is their ability to provide regularly scheduled hours.
 Whether it is only a few hours each week, or several days a week, being able to depend on someone to be there is important.

 If you are interested in volunteering, contact a department of interest.
 Several contacts are in the following list.